sergivalverde/nicMSlesions/README.md

 * [Git](https://git-scm.com/downloads).

 * [CUDA](https://developer.nvidia.com/cuda-zone).
 If you plan to use nicMSlesions using a GPU, please be sure that your computer has the appropriate [CUDA libraries](https://developer.nvidia.com/cuda-zone) installed.
-    * On Windows, [this guide](http://www.islandman93.com/2016/04/tutorial-theano-install-on-windows-7-8.html) shows how to install Theano and CUDA.
-	* On GNU/Linux, [this guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4WNL7OgLr) is an excellent resource to install CUDA on a different range of distributions.

-	In the case of CPU, be sure that the fast linear algebra [libraries](http://lasagne.readthedocs.io/en/latest/user/installation.html#numpy-scipy-blas) are also installed.

 # Installation: